WANNABY/wanna-virtual-fitting-room-samples/README.md

 ## Desktop: display a QR code

-On the product page from which you would like the client to start virtual try-on, display a QR code that the client can scan with their phone and go directly to virtual fitting room on mobile.
+On the product page from which you would like the client to start virtual try-on, display a QR code that the client can scan with their phone and go directly to Virtual Fitting Room on mobile.
 [Our sample](samples/desktop.html) uses the open-source [QR-Code-generator](https://github.com/nayuki/QR-Code-generator) library for demo purposes.
 Choose any QR code generating tool that suits you.